CongLeSolutionX/MY_GRAPHIC_ASSETS/Designing_in_general/Basic_writing_and_formatting_syntax.md

 ```

+> [!TIP]
-For more information, see [Creating and highlighting code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
+> For more information, see [Creating and highlighting code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).